Unramifiedness of Galois representations arising from Hilbert modular surfaces: Introduction

-For instance, when $F=\QQ$ a local-global compatibility theorem is proved in \cite{CG} for Katz modular forms of weight $1$ defined over an arbitrary $\ZZ_p$-algebra, and a minimal modularity lifting result is deduced using commutative algebra techniques (cf. Theorem 3.11 and Corollary 1.5 of \emph{op.cit.}).
+For instance, when $F=\QQ$ a local-global compatibility theorem is proved in \cite[Theorem~3.11]{CG} for Katz modular forms of weight $1$ defined over an arbitrary $\ZZ_p$-algebra, and a minimal modularity lifting result is deduced using commutative algebra techniques (cf. Theorem 3.26 of \emph{op.cit.}).
 Similarly, assume that $g>1$ and let $\gothp\mid p$ be a prime of $F$.
-If we chose a weight $\kappa$ whose $\gothp$-components are all equal to $1$, it is natural to conjecture that the corresponding Galois representations arising from torsion in cohomology are unramified at $\gothp$.
+If we chose a weight $\kappa$ whose $\gothp$-components are all equal to $1$, it is natural to conjecture that the corresponding Galois representations arising from torsions in cohomology are unramified at $\gothp$.
 But one major problem in approaching this conjecture is the lack of a good $T_\gothp$ Hecke-operator acting on such torsion classes.
-(This problem is solved when $F=\QQ$, thanks to \cite[Proposition 4.1]{gross}).
+This problem is solved when $F=\QQ$, thanks to \cite[Proposition 4.1]{gross}.

-In this paper, we prove the conjecture on unramifiedness of Galois representations when $g=2$ (and $p$ is inert in $F$, for simplicity), and in some other instances for general $g$.
-More precisely, we first construct a natural Hecke operator at $\gothp\mid p$ acting on the cohomology of $\calM_{\calO/\varpi^m}$ in any degree, and then we use this and the techniques of patching complexes of Calegari-Geraghty (\cite[6]{CG}) to prove:
+In this paper, we construct a natural Hecke operator at $\gothp\mid p$ acting on the cohomology of $\Sh_{\calO/\varpi^m}$ in any degree, and then we use this and the techniques of patching complexes of Calegari--Geraghty (\cite[\S6]{CG}) to prove the following.